Vehicle registration plates of Turkey

 Turkish vehicle registration plates are number plates found on Turkish vehicles.
 The plates use an indirect numbering system associated with the geographical info.
 In Turkey, number plates are made by authorized private workshops.

 Appearance

 Turkish number plate is rectangular in shape and made of aluminium.
 On the left, there is the country code "TR" in a 4×10 cm blue stripe like in EU countries (without the 12 golden stars).
 The text is in black characters on white background, and for official vehicles white on black.
 On all vehicles two plates have to be present, being one in front and the other in rear except motorcycles and tractors.
-The serial letters use the Turkish letters except Ç, Ş, İ, Ö, Ü and Ğ.
+The serial letters use the Turkish letters except Ç, Ş, İ, Ö, Ü, Ğ and Latin letters Q, W and X.